IcodeG00D/Course-Recommendation-Web-App/README.md

 **Q:** How to add more courses?
 **A:** Update the `udemy_courses.csv` dataset and rebuild the backend container.

+---
-Thank you , for any suggestions please Drop here [LinkedIn](www.linkedin.com/in/kushagra-pathak-8b6390252)
+Thank you , Hope you liked the Project .